-On January 20, 2017, the Ontario Superior Court of Justice granted the motions for summary judgment submitted by Chevron Canada Limited and Chevron Corporation, ruling that the two companies are separate legal entities with separate rights and obligations.
+On January 20, 2017, the Ontario Superior Court of Justice in Toronto, Canada, granted the motions for summary judgment filed by Chevron Canada Limited and Chevron Corporation, ruling that the two companies are separate legal entities with separate rights and obligations.
 As a result, the court dismissed the recognition and enforcement claim against Chevron Canada Limited.
 Chevron Corporation remains a defendant in the action.